Shanlearning/Stat-201-teaching/Lab3/README.md

 # Discussion Questions key:

-1. look for mean or median as you want to measure weight overall/
+1. look for mean or median ...etc as you want to measure weight overall/

-2. "spread", "variability" directs to standard deviation
+2. "spread", "variability" directs to standard deviation,range...etc

 3. same as question 1